Quasi-normal mode expansions of black hole perturbations: a hyperboloidal Keldysh's approach: Some technical elements of Keldysh expansions: matrix case

-whose expression rely on the evolution operator $e^{iL\tau}$.
-However \cite{trefethen2005spectra} raised the issue underlying the meaning of the exponentiation of the operator $L$ in particular, if $L$ is bounded we can make sense of the exponential as a convergent power series but if it is unbounded we must define the exponential using the theory of semigroups.
-In this appendix we consider the discrete counterpart of the evolution operator : we assume that the matrix $\w L$ can be diagonalized using $\w L=\w P \w D \w P^{-1}$ with $\w D=\text{diag}(\omega_1,\omega_2,...,\omega_{2N+1},\omega_{2N+2})$ and we show by direct calculation that the discretized resonant expansion can be cast as
+However, this expression raises the issue (cf. e.g. \cite{trefethen2005spectra}) underlying the meaning of the exponentiation of the operator $L$.
+If $L$ is a bounded operator we can make sense of the exponential as a convergent power series.
+On the contrary, if $L$ is unbounded, we must resort to the theory of semigroups to define such exponential.
+In the footsteps of appendix \ref{s:bi-orthogonal_systems}, in this appendix we consider instead the simpler matrix case corresponding to the finite-rank approximants for the operator $L$.
+In particular we show that, in the diagonalisable case we have focused on along the whole discussion (but this point can be generalised), the spectral treatment of the evolution problem straightforwardly recovers the very same expressions in the Keldysh scheme, but now applied to all eigenvalues of the finite-rank approximant, not only to those ones converging to QNM frequencies in the $N\to\infty$ limit.